The New Echota Historic Site in Calhoun, Georgia, preserves remnants from one of America’s most egregious eras: The Infamous Trail of Tears.

-In 1825, the Cherokee national legislature established a capital called New Echota at the headwaters of the Oostanaula River.
-During its short history, New Echota was where the first Indian language newspaper was established.
+In 1825, the Cherokee national legislature established a capital called New Echota at the headwaters of the Oostanaula River, in what is now Georgia.
+During its brief history, New Echota was the site of an early experiment in national self-government by an Indian tribe.
+The Cherokee printed the first Indian language newspaper office at New Echota, for example.

-Visitors can tour a dozen original and reconstructed buildings, including the Council House, Court House, Print Shop, Missionary Samuel Worcester’s home, smoke houses, corn cribs, and a store from 1805.
+Visitors can view 12 original and reconstructed buildings, including the Council House, Court House, Print Shop, Missionary Samuel Worcester’s home, and an 1805 store.
+The grounds also have buildings used for smoke houses, corn cribs and barns.

 - Bus Parking